20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Choose Butcher Block Countertops with Integrated Charging

-4. Opt for Open Shelving with Integrated Smart Lighting
+4. Use Open Shelving with Smart Integrated Lighting

 Open wooden shelves in a farmhouse kitchen displaying white ceramic dishware, vintage bowls, and glass jars.